distribution/distribution/docs/deploying.md

   fully replicated service.
 Each worker can write to the storage back-end without causing write conflicts.

-- If you use a local bind mount or volume, each worker node will write to its own storage location, which means that each registry will contain a different data set.
+- If you use a local bind mount or volume, each worker node writes to its own storage location, which means that each registry contains a different data set.
 You can solve this problem by using a single-replica service and a node constraint to ensure that only a single worker is writing to the bind mount.